tmcgilchrist/capnp-rpc/README.md

   In this case there aren't any, but remember that a client using some future version of this protocol might pass some optional capabilities, and so you should always free them anyway.
-- `Service.Response.create Results.init_pointer` creates a new response message, using `Ping.Results.init_pointer` to initialise the payload contents.
+- `Service.Response.create Results.init_pointer` creates a new response message,
+  using `Ping.Results.init_pointer` to initialise the payload contents.
 - `response` is the complete message to be sent back, and `results` is the data part of it.
 - `Service.return` returns the results immediately (like `Lwt.return`).

 The client implementation is similar, but uses `Api.Client` instead of `Api.Service`.
-Here, we have a *builder* for the parameters and a *reader* for the results.
-`Api.Client.Echo.Ping.method_id` is a globally unique identifier for the ping method.

 ```ocaml

 module Echo = Api.Client.Echo

 let ping t msg =